 - Jack Hermansson def.
 Ronaldo Souza by Unanimous Decision (49-46, 48-47, 48-47)

 - Greg Hardy def.
-Dmitry Smoliakov by Technical Knock Out (punches) @ 2:15 of Round 1
+Dmitry Smoliakov by TKO (punches) @ 2:15 of Round 1

 - Mike Perry def.
 Alex Oliveira by Unanimous Decision (29-28, 29-28, 29-28)